Checklist for Heavy Equipment Maintenance

 There are no delays or issues in the work, which increases the workers' performance and, thus, increases productivity in the long run.

-The average maintenance cost for heavy equipment is much lower than doing costly repairs on heavy machinery that gets broken down or malfunctions.
+The average maintenance cost for heavy equipment is much lower than the cost of costly repairs to machinery that breaks down or malfunctions.

 While the checklist is tedious, it helps ensure you don't have to wait until something breaks down to repair it.